zain-khan-dev/aws-lambda-ec2/README.md

 3. Add Event Bridge as trigger with rate(1 hour) :- This will run the job every hour

-4. Deploy the lambda function with the given code.
+4. Deploy the lambda function with the given code or using deployment.zip.

 5. Fine tune the configuration parameters according to the need.